 What is the Difference Between Depreciation and Amortization?

-The concepts of depreciation and amortization are confusing to business people who don't work with them every day, but it's important to know about these terms and how they can work to help minimize the tax bill for your business.
+The concepts of depreciation and amortization can be confusing to business people who don't work with them every day, but it's important to know about these terms and how they can work to help minimize the tax bill for your business.

 The concept of both depreciation and amortization is a tax method designed to spread out the cost of a business asset over the life of that asset.
 The IRS calls this "cost recovery."